 In this tutorial we will create an option pricing spreadsheet, implementing three popular binomial models: Cox-Ross-Rubinstein, Jarrow-Rudd and Leisen-Reimer.

-The spreadsheet will calculate prices of American or European options on stocks, indexes or currencies.
+The spreadsheet will calculate prices of American and European options on stocks, indexes and currencies.

 The tutorial has six parts:

 If you are already familiar with binomial models and how binomial trees work, you can safely skip part 2.

 If not, you will be able to complete the tutorial even if you know nothing about binomial models at the moment.
 In fact, this hands-on approach is the best way to learn them.